Anantm007/commerceIq-task/README.md

 5. DELETE /api/:entity/:id - Delete a particular record of a particular entity.

 6. GET /api/:entity?\_sort=parameter&\_order=order - Fetch the sorted records of an entity.
 The parameter should be a valid key.
-The order can be "asc" (by default) or "descending"
+The order can be "asc" (by default) or "desc"

 7. GET /api/:entity?key1=value1&key2=value2 - Fetch the filtered records of an entity.
-The keys in the parameters should valid.
+The keys in the parameters should be valid.
 There can be infinite parameters.

 8. GET /api/:entity?q=string - Fetch the records of an entity by searching.
 We look for the objects that have the query string as any of the values.
-We currently support only 1 paramter.
+We currently support only 1 parameter.
 Numbers are also treated as strings for this functionality.

 9. GET /api/:entity?\_sort=parameter&\_order=order&q=string - Fetch the records of an entity by searching and sorting.
 First look for the objects that have the query string as any of the values.
-Then sort them according to the parameter and required values.
+Then sort them according to the parameter and the order (asc or desc).

 ## Technology Stack